London medical students say they cannot live on NHS bursaries

 In their first four years of their studies, undergraduate medical students are entitled to the same amount as other students, which is currently up to £12,382 in London, if living away from home.

-The NHS bursary provides eligible full-time undergraduate students with a non means-tested grant of £1,000 and a means-tested grant of up to £3,191 for those living in London in their fifth and sixth year of study.
+The NHS bursary provides eligible full-time undergraduate students with a non means-tested grant of £1,000 and a means-tested grant of up to £3,191 for those living in London in their fifth and sixth year of study, for the first 30 weeks of the year.

+Those studying longer than this are entitled to an extra £108 per week in London if living away from home and £56 if living with parents.

 Medical students can also receive "a reduced maintenance loan" from Student Finance England in years five and six - in London, this is up to £3,354 if they are living away from home and up to £1,744 if living at home.

-This means that medical students living away from home in the capital will see their income drop to a maximum of £7,545 in their clinical years of study, when they spend most of their time on placement, which is more than 60% less than during their first four years.
+This means that medical students living away from home in the capital will see their income drop to a maximum of £8,625 per academic year in their final two years, when they spend most of their time on placement.

 The British Medical Association (BMA), a group which represents medical students, has accused the government of not doing enough.